Flywheel88/Haruna/README.md

 Haruna is a language-based reasoning scaffold that structures LLM reasoning around context sufficiency, explicit assumptions, trade-offs, time/irreversibility, and human impact.

 Clone the repo or use the GitHub UI to create files.
-Run the Colab skeleton (colab_skeleton.py) or paste haruna_prompt.txt into your LLM system prompt.
-Replace MODEL and API_KEY placeholders with your provider info.
-Try the survey_case: compare the “control” vs “Haruna-guided” outputs.

 Why this repo

 Reproducible prompts reduce friction for reviewers.